mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 [//]: # (If any commented statements become false, change prior text)

-Before you begin, you will need to have access to our Beta.
+Before you begin, you will need to have access to the Bonsai Platform preview.
 If you don't have access yet, request access at [bons.ai][1].

 The next section walks you through how to install Git, Python, and pip, but if you're already ahead of the curve and **have them all installed**, skip down to [Setup the Bonsai CLI][2].